-Come to Los Gatos to join the Netflix Design Team and Chris Noessel, Design Fellow at Cooper and the author of “Make It So: Interaction Design Lessons from Science Fiction” in a viewing of one of the all time sci-fi/comedy greats Galaxy Quest.
+Come to Los Gatos to join the Netflix Design Team and Chris Noessel, co-author of “Make It So: Interaction Design Lessons from Science Fiction” in a viewing of one of the all time sci-fi/comedy greats Galaxy Quest.

 Reserve your ticket at Eventbrite